 Subtitled 'With the Addition of Introduction to Systems'.
 1993 hardback.

 First and only edition.
-Lovely edition.
+Lovely looking book.

 Not distributed widely when first published and hence a neglected title.